-Report on Part II, line 24, all items of income (loss) with differences that are not otherwise listed on Part II, lines 1 through 23.
-Attach a schedule that itemizes the type of income (loss) and the amount of each item.
-For example, income (loss) with differences from long-term contracts are reportable on line 24.
+Separately state and adequately disclose on Part II, line 24, all items of income (loss) with differences that are not otherwise listed on Part II, lines 1 through 23.
+Attach a schedule that describes and itemizes the type of income (loss) and the amount of each item and provides a description that states the income (loss) name for book purposes for the amount recorded in column (a) and describes the adjustment being recorded in column (b), (c), or (d).
+The entire description completes the tax description for the amount included in column (e) for each item separately stated on this line.